Radial limits of solutions to elliptic partial differential equations: Some special domains for -harmonic functions

 \subsection{Strictly Starlike Domains}

 We shall say that a domain $D\subset\R^n$ is {\it strictly starlike} with respect to the origin $\bf 0$ if for every $p$ in $\overline D$, and every $0 \le \lambda < 1$, $\lambda p$ is in the interiour of $D$.
 We only consider starlike domains with respect to the origin so we need not repeat ``with respect to the origin" again.
+An example of a domain, which is starlike but not {\it strictly} starlike is the slit plane $\C\setminus [0, +\infty).$

 We first show that a domain $U$ is strictly starlike if and only if there is a unique continuous function $R:S^{n-1}\to [0,+\infty],$ such that, in polar coordinates,

 The ``if part" is clear as the above $U$ is a strictly starlike domain.
 For the the ``only if part" we let $R(\theta)=sup\{\rho : (\theta, \rho) \in U\},$ for $\theta\in S^{n-1}.$ The sup could well be $+\infty,$ for some values of $\theta,$ as the domain is not necessarily bounded.